pyOpenSci/pyopensci.github.io/_posts/2024-06-05-friends-dont-let-friends-package-alone-pyconus-24.md

 The irony of these three  different perspectives is that the challenges that users face in each category are similar!
 Below I explore my experiences pulling together the talk.

+You can also watch the talk here:

+{% include video id="mJPoj9Ex9fk" provider="youtube" %}

 ### My early experiences with Python packaging

 I started thinking about Python packaging in 2018 during our [early pyOpenSci